core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 * Data replay protection

-These four properties should be seen as a requirement for Internet-of-Things (IoT) deployments.
+These four properties should be seen as requirements for Internet-of-Things (IoT) deployments.
 To achieve this a cipher suite offering encryption is required.
 Without encryption, home deployments typically leak privacy sensitive information.
-NIST requires encryption of all information for enterprises following zero trust priciples.
-The CoAP NoSec is not appropriate for enterprises or home deployments.
+NIST requires encryption of all traffic inside enterprise networks following zero trust priciples {{NIST-ZT}}.
+The CoAP NoSec therefore not appropriate for enterprises or home deployments.

-The assumption is this document is that a security protocols providing the four properties above is always used.
+The assumption in this document is that a security protocols providing the four properties above is always used.
 We show that this is not always enough to securely control actuators (and in many cases sensors) and that secure operation often demands more than